- Search The Registry

 The women of this group sewed clothes for the Black children of the city so that they would have appropriate attire for school.
 They were also one of the first societies where "women met independently and without the supervision of men."
 Through this work, the members of the African Dorcas Association made education more accessible for Black youth in New York City.

 In their first year, they distributed 168 articles of clothing to school children.
 They became a prominent contributor to encourage young Black children to attend schools.
-Once slavery had been abolished in New York the Black population grew, as a result the city leaders, both Black and white realized the increasing demand to educate these children.
+Once slavery had been abolished in New York the Black population grew, as a result, the city leaders, both Black and white realized the increasing demand to educate these children.
 The women in the African Dorcas Association held Wednesday meetings every week and elected officer positions to lead this organization.
 These meetings were held at the home of their president Margaret Francis.
 Henrietta Green Regulus Ray acted as the African Dorcas Association's secretary.

 The clothing that they made was given to the member's children's schoolmates, neighbors, and friends.
 The Association also unveiled the difference in the "gender dynamic within New York's Black activist community", because it was geared towards youths, it demonstrated a motherly and nurturing form of activism, which should not be confused with sexism.
 The overall activities of the society reflected on "African Ethic" in which people collectively contributed the various skills for a single cause, to help Black youth get an education.
-It was predetermined that a big reason why Black youth were not attending school was because they did not have adequate or even appropriate attire, this included both clothes and shoes.
+It was predetermined that a big reason why Black youth were not attending school was that they did not have adequate or even appropriate attire, this included both clothes and shoes.
 Especially in the winter months, the clothing that they had was old and worn and with some children having to walk several blocks to get to school it is no wonder they were missing school.
 The African Dorcas Association recognized this tragedy and initiated a change.

 They were successful in doing so, and it was not an organization that was solely based around money and external funds, they used their resources and found more ingenious ways to get things done.
 Work in the African Dorcas Association was connected to religious beliefs and practices, such as doing service for others.
 The sole purpose of the African Dorcas Association was to "provide clothing and other necessary items for poor students who could not afford to do so."
 The acts of the African Dorcas Association were also representative of their "cultural practices, in which men and women performed different activities, yet everyone's contributions were seen as essential."
-The women of this association were able to achieve their mission by presenting these children with the clothing that then allowed them to attend school to get an education.
+The women of this association were able to achieve their mission by presenting these children with clothing that then allowed them to attend school to get an education.

 At the time of its establishment, the association was put together by women; however, society at the time did not find that acceptable.
 As a result, Samuel Cornish, abolitionist and minister participated on the association's initial board.
 After the group established its rapport in the community, women participants started taking more leadership in the association.
 Some New Yorkers surrounding the organization did not find it appropriate for Black women to be educated or involved in societal issues in this way, yet, despite the opposition, the African Dorcas Association thrived.
 However, this organization came under scrutiny by the public in September 1828; however, despite these setbacks by February 1829, the women of this organization had "managed to distribute and clothe 64 boys and girls."
 Operating from New York City’s African Free School, the society remained in operation into the 1830s.